The car check provides you the information that’s been recorded against a second hand vehicle in the UK and Ireland.

-An HPI check produces a vehicle specific report on a cars history.
-A vehicle check can uncover if: – A vehicle has any outstanding finance on it including higher purchase, lease purchase and personal contact hire.
+The car check produces a vehicle specific report on a cars history.
+A vehicle check can uncover if: – A vehicle has any outstanding finance on it including hire purchase, lease purchase and personal contract hire.
 There are disastrous consequences for car buyers as outstanding finance agreements and debts are legally binding and will transfer directly to the new car owner.

 The company car check confirms specific vehicle information and provides insurance if a vehicle has been stolen at any time after 8 hours of running a check and the check alert did not highlight the illegal status.

 What’s the best car checking service?